akegaviar/rpc-error-handler/Article.md

     // wait for delay
     await wait(delay)
     // following retries after 1000ms
-    return retryPromiseWithDelay(promise, retriesLeft - 1, 1000)
+    return retryRPCPromiseWithDelay(promise, retriesLeft - 1, 1000)
   }
 }

-const main = async () => {
-  try {
-    // first retry after 500ms
-    const res = await retryPromiseWithDelay(
-      mainProvider.getBlockNumber(),
-      3,
-      500
-    )

-    console.log('res', res)
-  } catch (err) {
-    console.error(err)
-  }
-}

-main()
 ```

 ## Retrying with a fallback provider

-Although the solutions detailed above are a good way to handle this, they have their drawbacks: the Promise methods target multiple endpoints to make increase the chances of one of them being up, but they send the same request multiple times, which is not ideal.
-With retries, we're sending single requests but we're tageting the same endpoint so, if the node is down, all retries will fail.
+Although the solutions detailed above are a good way to handle this, they all have their drawbacks: the Promise methods target multiple endpoints to increase the chances of one of them being up, but they send the same request multiple times, which is not ideal.
+With retries, we're sending single requests but we're targeting the same endpoint so, if the node is down, all retries will fail.

 The ideal solution will be a to send single requests and, if it fails, send the retries to a different endpoint.